 Kids don't share our priorities.
 Why should they?
 They have their own priorities (jumping on the couch!) and no understanding of our world view (couches

 cost money).
 So it's our job, all day, every day, to guide them.
 "Shoes get the couch dirty... no shoes on the couch."
-The more firm and consistent
+The more firm and

-you are, the more your child can accept your limit, grieve about it, and move on.
-The more empathic you are, the more your child will accept your limits
+consistent you are, the more your child can accept your limit, grieve about it, and move on.
+The more empathic you are, the more your child will

-in the way of her cooperating with you.
+getting in the way of her cooperating with you.
 What?
 Emotions.
-Kids store up their feelings, waiting for a safe chance to release them with a compassionate
+Kids store up their feelings, waiting for a safe chance to release them with a

 7. Help the child with the feelings that are keeping him from cooperating -- Play when you can.

-a silly chant about how much you love her and you'll never let her go.
+belong.
+Sing a silly chant about how much you love her and you'll never let her go.
 Keep dropping her on the couch and scooping her up again.
-Finally, collapse
+Finally,

-right inside the door.
+you, right inside the door.
 Transform the game from one of defiance into one of re-connection and celebration.
-Use it any time you need to, to interrupt
+Use it any time you need to, to

-"bad" behavior.
+interrupt "bad" behavior.
 Giggling releases upset feelings almost as well as crying does.
-It also creates more oxytocin, the bonding hormone, so when you and
+It also creates more oxytocin, the bonding hormone, so

 8. Help the child with the feelings that are keeping him from cooperating -- Cry when you have to.

 What if she doesn't giggle?
 Won't let you take her shoes off?
 Gets angry and defiant?
 She's beyond play.
-Those big feelings are bubbling up, and she's
+Her provocative behavior is letting you know

-trying to keep them down with anger.
 Summon up all your compassion.
 Look her in the eye.
 Set your limit clearly and kindly.
 "Sweetie, you know shoes get the couch dirty.
 I won't let you wear shoes on the couch."
 If you're able to stay compassionate, she may burst into tears.
-(If you take this personally and get mad, there's no way you'll get to tears -- you'll
+(If you take this personally and get mad, there's no way you'll get to tears --

-just have a fight on your hands.)
+you'll just have a fight on your hands.)
 Hold her while she cries, if she'll let you.
 Don't talk much, just tell her she's safe.
-If she lashes out,
+If she lashes

-remember that the tears are right behind the anger.
+out, remember that the tears are right behind the anger.
 She just needs to feel a little safer to let them out.
-You build safety with your 24/7 empathy
+You build safety with your 24/7

-to cry and let out the upsets that are driving her to act out.
+enough to cry and let out the upsets that are driving her to act out.
 Hugs reconnect us, so our child WANTS to cooperate.
-And they remind us that our child,
+And they remind us that

-even if he's acting "bratty," is our beloved.
-Hugs rescue our child from the low road he's stumbled onto and pull him back up onto the high road with
+our child, even if he's acting "bratty," is our beloved.
+Hugs rescue our child from the low road he's stumbled onto and pull him back up onto the

 I'll be doing more posts focusing on empathic limits in the near future, but for today, why not try more hugs?